leemac/devbox-setup/README.md

 - Postgresql along with pgadmin3 (and a few other essentials)
 - Pip for python3

+Also configures the following:

+- virtualenvwrapper bashrc lines

 ## Inspiration

 Many things inspired by https://github.com/cjjeakle/devbox-setup